trustpilot/kafka-connect-dynamodb/docs/options.md

 `dynamodb.table.ingestion.tag.key` - only tables marked with this tag key will be ingested.

 `kafka.topic.prefix` - all topics created by this connector will have this prefix in their name.
-Following this pattern `{prefix}-{dynamodb-table-name}`
+Following this pattern `{prefix}{dynamodb-table-name}`

+`kafka.topic.map` - A JSON mapping between dynamodb table name and topic name.
+The topics will be named like `{prefix}{map[table-name]}`.
+If the map is not specified, the table name will be used.

 `tasks.max` - **MUST** always exceed number of tables found for tracking.
 If max tasks count is lower then found tables count, no tasks will be started!